vdfhro/firefox-configs/README.md

 - Enable HTTPS-Only Mode in all windows.

 ## Settings in the about:config menu

 1. Type `about:config` in the search bar.
 1. Click 'Accept the Risk and Continue'.
 1. Start changing the settings accordingly:
+- Set `fission.autostart` to `true`.
+- Set `extensions.pocket.enabled` to `false`.
+- Set `toolkit.telemetry.enabled` to `false`.
+- Set `toolkit.telemetry.rejected`to `true`.
+- Set `privacy.trackingprotection.cryptomining.enabled` to `true`.
+- Set `privacy.firstparty.isolate` to `true`.
+- Set `geo.enabled`to `false`.
+- Set `extensions.experiments.enabled`to false.
+- Set `app.shield.optoutstudies.enabled`to `false`.
+- If you do not use web notifications, set `dom.webnotifications.enabled` to `false`.

+## One Click Addons

+This list might not work for everyone, but try not to have too many addons.

+- uBlock Origin
+- Skip Redirect

+## Password Managers

+These are generally better than the built in login manager.
+Use either KeepassXC or Bitwarden.

+- Keep a strong master password, at least 15 characters randomly generated, or 30 characters as a passphrase.
+- Do not reuse this master password anywhere.
+- Generate a new password for each site.
+Make sure this is random.
+- Save any new passwords to your password manager.
+- Remember to save any changes to your login credentials.

+## Privacy Redirect

+- This is something I use to redirect YouTube, Reddit, and Twitter links.
+- I do not have accounts for any of these platforms, so private frontends work just fine for me.
+- I use FreeTube, and configure the addon so that all YouTube links are opened with Freetube.
+- I use one instance each of libreddit, piped, and nitter.